gamesbook/protograf/docs/source/hexagonal_grids.rst

 :doc:`abstract <examples/abstract>` boards.

-You should have already seen how a single Hexagon and a basic grid of Hexagons are created using defaults, via a :doc:`Hexagon Shape <core_shapes#hexagon>`.
+You should have already seen how a single Hexagon and a basic grid of Hexagons are created using defaults.
-You should also have seen how a single Hexagon can be further enhanced in :doc:`Customised Shapes <customised_shapes#hexagon>`.
+You should also have seen how a single hexagon can be further enhanced in as a :ref:`Customised Hexagon Shape <hexIndex>`.

 .. _rectIndex: